The Battle of Fundamentals and Techniques: Eli Lilly and Company (LLY)

 Sponsored

-Additionally, it is important to take into account LLY stock ratios, including its price-to-sales ratio, which is 11.32 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 127.77.
-LLY’s price to book ratio for the most recent quarter was 30.64, resulting in an 120.76 price to cash per share for the period.
+As well, it is important to consider LLY stock ratios such as price-to-sales, which is currently 11.06.Likewise, its price to free cash flow for the last twelve months stands at 129.93.
+LLY’s price to book ratio for the most recent quarter was 30.48, resulting in an 115.15 price to cash per share for the period.

 How does Eli Lilly and Company (LLY) stock rate among analysts?
 Buy, sell, or hold?